Skip to main content.

 Off to the east—the right side of the page—is the Beothuk winter camp.
 Three triangles stand for the three dwellings, called mamateeks, which housed the group.
 Thirty-seven marks stand for each of the 37 inhabitants in the winter camp that year.

-The dotted lines on the map correspond to paths taken across the frozen lake during those years, connecting the two sides of the lake together as well as the series of events.
+The dotted lines on the map correspond to paths taken across the frozen lake during the years that the map depicts.
+The lines thus connect the series of events depicted, as well as the two sides of the lake.

 On the north side we also see several mamateeks—two drawn in red at the center of the shoreline, and a third drawn in black just off to the east.
-The black color and rectangular shape indicating that it is covered in the sail from Peyton's boat.
+The black color and rectangular shape indicates that it is covered in the sail that was stolen from Peyton's boat, in the episode described at the outset of this chapter.

 A second set of mamateeks are positioned to the west of the winter camp; these may be the two mamateeks to which the Beothuk fled after the deadly encounter with Buchan's men, but this is not certain.

-As for the events themselves, we see several phases of Demasduit's capture superimposed.
-Viewed chronologically, we first see several settlers to the east, drawn in black, whom we are told by Peyton, via Cormack, and presumably first via Shanawdithit, are some of Peyton's men who have hidden themselves in order to surveil the Beothuk camp before their morning attack.
+As for Demasduit's capture, we see several phases of the events superimposed.
+Viewed chronologically, we first see several settlers to the east, drawn in black, whom we can infer from Peyton's narrative, and which Shanawdithit confirms, are some of Peyton's men who have hidden themselves in order to surveil the Beothuk camp before their morning attack.

 In the center of the map we see several groups of red figures pictured along various footpaths; these, we might conclude, are the inhabitants of the winter camp who sought safety in the woods upon being attacked.